nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

 * If the payloads are equal, process as normal.
 * If the payloads are not equal, create a representation that is a merger of the payloads according to rules for the specific payload.

-The last rule requires the payload to be immutable, so a merger is irrelevant.
-When updates are required, its contents MUST be composed of [conflict-free replicated data types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)
+When updates are required for a type of payload, its contents MUST be composed of [conflict-free replicated data types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)

 ### 3.5.
 Processing the DAG